-On the welcome screen, click Create a project in full-feature mode to begin making your movie.
+On the welcome screen, click New Project mode to begin making your movie.

 Learn more: Creating and managing projects

 Step 2: Add files

 Now it's time to add the files that'll make up your movie.
 On the Import tab, click Add Media Files and choose the files you want to use.